Kadichambadi

 Kadichambadi is a village in the Kumbakonam taluk of Thanjavur district, Tamil Nadu, India.

 Demographics

 As per the 2001 census, Kadichambadi had a total population of 1705 with 867 males and 838 females.
 The sex ratio was 967.
 The literacy rate was 64.
 It is located 5 km from Kumbakonam.

-The name has been derived from an event.
-When a king stayed here, he was woke up by a bird's sound, the incident was called as "Kirricham Padi" (Kirricham - a bird, Padi - sings).
+The name is derived from an event when a king, who stayed here, woke up by a bird's sound.
+The incident is referred to as "Kirricham Padi" (Kirricham - a bird, Padi - sings).
 From that the name slowly changed to Kadichambadi.

 The Soundararajan Temple, dedicated to Vishnu, is situated here.